Environmental Permitting Guide

 Different Permit Types:

-For more information consult the U.S. Army Corps of Engineers webpage.
+For more information consult the U.S. Army Corps of Engineers.

 You can refer to our California Permitting Authorities Mapping Tool to identify what Regional Water Quality Control Board boundary and Corps boundary your business is located in.
 You can also visit the Regional Water Quality Control Board Map.

-You can also contact one of the district U.S. Army Corps of Engineers offices, see information below:
+You can also contact one of the following district offices for U.S. Army Corps of Engineers:

 - San Francisco District – (415) 503-6771